feirik/PyModbusDevices/HMI/README.md

 # HMI for Modbus TCP Operations

 These files are meant to be used with the ModbusTCP server in `../Server/modbus_voltage_regulator.py`.
-The interface allows users to set parameters, toggle options, and view real-time statuses using an interface based on high performance HMI principles.
+The interface allows users to set parameters, toggle options, and view real-time statuses using an interface based on high performance HMI concepts.

 ## Usage